 Summer research projects for undergraduate students are available in the Department of Molecular Genetics.
 Research in the department addresses questions of fundamental importance in molecular, cellular, and developmental biology using bacteriophage, bacteria, yeast, flies, nematodes, and mammalian cells as model systems.
 Qualified applicants must currently be enrolled in an undergraduate life sciences program.
 Applicants from other universities are welcome to apply.
-Eligible participating faculty for this program are located on campus (Medical Sciences Building and Donnelly Centre).
+Eligible participating faculty for this program are located on campus (Medical Sciences Building, Donnelly Centre, and MaRS2).
 Students pursuing summer research in Molecular Genetics labs located off campus (Sick Kids, Lunenfeld-Tanenbaum Research Institute) should apply to the summer research programs sponsored by their institutes.

 The summer research program runs for 12 weeks, from May to August.
 In addition to performing lab research, students will participate in a variety of events including career development workshops and scientific talks.
 The program culminates with a poster session during which students will present their work.
 Students should first identify a faculty member that will supervise them for the summer, and then register for the program using the application form linked below.

 All students that submit an application form will automatically be considered for funding support through the Life Sciences program.
 The department makes the decisions on these awards internally based on the merit of each applicant.
 All you need to do is submit the linked application form to be considered.
 Competitive candidates should have an average of B+ or better.
 Successful applicants will receive a stipend of $400/week.
 Please see linked professors below for participating faculty.
 Please direct questions to the program coordinator, Marc Meneghini or to student services.